 As originally constructed in 1812-13, 1315 Duke Street was a three-story plus basement, three-bay, brick dwelling with a rectangular plan under a side-gable roof.
 It was located near the midpoint of a 1-acre parcel comprised of two 1/2-acre town lots and bound by Payne Street on the east, Duke Street on the south, West Street on the west, and town lots on the north.
 At the time, the parcel was owned by Alexandria merchant Robert Young, who acquired it and the lot at the northwest corner of the intersection of Duke and West streets in February 1812.
 Young would also purchase a parcel at the southwest corner of the same intersection sometime before 1817.
-166

 Young's dwelling house, which may also be referred to for the purposes of this study as the South Block, measured roughly 24 feet across and 38 feet deep.
-It was constructed using hand molded bricks that were most likely manufactured locally in wood-burning kilns and set in a soft, lime-based mortar.167 The bricks were laid in Flemish bond on front facade and common bond on the side and rear facades.
+It was constructed using hand molded bricks that were most likely manufactured locally in wood-burning kilns and set in a soft, lime-based mortar.
+The bricks were laid in Flemish bond on front facade and common bond on the side and rear facades.
 Decorative brickwork was limited to a molded brick cornice and brick jack, or flat, arches over the windows and doors (Appendix C, Image L, Features L-3 and L-7).
 Along the east wall of the dwelling were twin corbeled chimneys with a parapet connecting wall (Appendix C, Image L, Features L-5 and L-6).
+Records do not indicate the original roofing material of the South Block, but early nineteenth-century buildings in Alexandria had either wood shingle or imported slate roofs.
+Archaeology found a significant quantity of slate fragments among the architectural material at the site, perhaps supporting the use of slate as the original roofing material.

 The front entrance of the dwelling house was likely located in the westernmost bay of the front (south) facade (Appendix C, Image L, Feature L-12).
 Based on the interior configuration of the building, the original location of the rear entrance may have been in the west bay of the north facade.
-The house had twelve-over-twelve, double-hung, wood sash windows on the front and rear facades and no windows on the side elevations (Appendix C, Image J, Feature J-7 and Image K, Feature K-9).
-It would not have been unusual for a house with open spaces to either side to have side elevations that were left plain with no window openings or ornamental details.168 This may have been done to lower construction costs or in anticipation of future development.
+The house had twelve-over-twelve, single-hung, wood sash windows on the front and rear facades and no windows on the side elevations (Appendix C, Image J, Feature J-7 and Image K, Feature K-9).
+It would not have been unusual for a house with open spaces to either side to have side elevations that were left plain with no window openings or ornamental details.
+This may have been done to lower construction costs or in anticipation of future development.
 Blind openings in the chimneys of the South Block may date to this period and may also be evidence of anticipated future development.

 While original drawings for 1315 Duke Street have not been located to date, based on existing conditions and the organization of the front facade, the dwelling likely had a two-thirds Georgian plan composed of an unheated passage extending south to north from the front entrance and two heated rooms arranged along the east side of the passage.
 Conventionally with this plan, the room at the front of the house functioned as a parlor and was the larger of the two first-floor rooms.
-The room behind the parlor often functioned as a dining room.
-Currently, a straight-run stair in the passage provides access between the first and second floors, while a half-turn stair joins the second and third.
-It is unknown if this stair configuration dates to this period of development.
-Based on the style of the existing stair components (newels, balusters, moldings), these elements most likely date to a later period or periods (see text below).
-A typical Federal-style staircase in Alexandria might feature simple picket balusters and a rail that ends in a volute.
-Prior to an interior renovation in 1985, there was a straight-run stair between the first floor and basement that could be accessed through an interior door located opposite the opening
+The room behind the parlor often

-166 Benjamin Skolnik, Office of Historic Alexandria, "Building and Property History, 1315 Duke Street, Alexandria, Virginia," January 2021, 12-13.
+Benjamin Skolnik, Office of Historic Alexandria, "Building and Property History, 1315 Duke Street, Alexandria, Virginia," January 2021, 12-13.